DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-23-improving-the-qualifications-section-of-the-application-details-page.md

 The options are:

-- Yes
+- yes
-- No, English is not a foreign language to me
+- no, English is not a foreign language to me
-- No, I have not done an English as a foreign language assessment
+- no, I have not done an English as a foreign language assessment

-#### Has done an English as a foreign language assessment
+#### The candidate has done an English as a foreign language assessment

-If the candidate answered “yes” they’re asked, “What English language assessment did you do?”
+If the candidate answered “yes” then they’re asked what assessment they did.
 The options are:

 - International English Language Testing System (IELTS)
 - Test of English as a Foreign Language (TOEFL)